secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Introduction/Network Traffic Analysis.md

 | `Identifying` and analyzing traffic from non-standard ports, suspicious hosts, and issues with networking protocols such as HTTP errors, problems with TCP, or other networking misconfigurations. |
 | `Detecting` malware on the wire, such as ransomware, exploits, and non-standard interactions.                                                                                                      |
 | NTA is also useful when investigating past incidents and during threat hunting.                                                                                                                    |

-- Try to picture a threat actor targeting and infiltrating our network.
-If they wish to breach the network, attackers must inevitably interact and communicate with our infrastructure.
-Network communication takes place over many different ports and protocols, all being utilized concurrently by employees, equipment, and customers.
-To spot malicious traffic, we would need to use our knowledge of typical network traffic within our enclave.
-Doing so will narrow down our search and help us quickly find and disrupt adversarial communication.
-- For example, if we detect many `SYN` packets on ports that we never (or rarely) utilize in our network, we can conclude that this is most likely someone trying to determine what ports are open on our hosts.
-Actions like this are typical markers of a `portscan`.
-Performing such an analysis and coming to such conclusions requires specific skills and knowledge.
+- Picture a threat actor infiltrating our network, relying on communication with our infrastructure via various ports and protocols.
+- Detecting malicious traffic requires understanding typical network traffic patterns within our environment.
+- Identifying unusual traffic, such as `SYN` packets on uncommon ports, often indicates a `port scan` or other suspicious activity.
+- Effective analysis of such traffic requires specialized skills and knowledge.

-## Required Skills and Knowledge
+### Required Skills and Knowledge
 - The skills we are about to list and describe require theoretical and practical knowledge acquired over time.
-We do not have to know everything by heart, but we should know what to look for when certain aspects of the content seem unfamiliar.
-This applies not only to NTA but also to most other topics we will deal with in cybersecurity.
+- We do not have to know everything by heart, but we should know what to look for when certain aspects of the content seem unfamiliar.
+- This applies not only to NTA but also to most other topics we will deal with in cybersecurity.

-#### TCP/IP Stack & OSI Model
+- #### TCP/IP Stack & OSI Model
 	- This understanding will ensure we grasp how networking traffic and the host applications interact.

-#### Basic Network Concepts
+- #### Basic Network Concepts
 	- Understanding what types of traffic we will see at each level includes an understanding of the individual layers that make up the TCP/IP and OSI model and the concepts of switching and routing.
 If we tap a network on a backbone link, we will see much more traffic than usual, and it will be vastly different from what we find tapping an office switch.

-#### Common Ports and Protocols
+- #### Common Ports and Protocols
 	- Identifying standard ports and protocols quickly and having a functional understanding of how they communicate will ensure we can identify potentially malicious or malformed network traffic.

-#### Concepts of IP Packets and the Sublayers
+- #### Concepts of IP Packets and the Sublayers
 	- Foundational knowledge of how TCP and UDP communicate will, at a minimum, ensure we understand what we see or are searching for.
 TCP, for example, is stream-oriented and allows us to follow a conversation between hosts easily.
 UDP is quick but not concerned with completeness, so it would be harder to recreate something from this packet type.

-#### Protocol Transport Encapsulation
+- #### Protocol Transport Encapsulation
 	- Each layer will encapsulate the previous.
 Being able to read or dissect when this encapsulation changes will help us move through data quicker.
 It is easy to see hints based on encapsulation headers.

-## Environment and Equipment
+### Environment and Equipment
 - The list below contains many different tools and equipment types that can be utilized to perform network traffic analysis.
 Each will provide a different way to capture or dissect the traffic.
 Some offer ways to copy and capture, while others read and ingest.
-This module will explore just a few of these ([Wireshark](https://www.wireshark.org/) and [tcpdump](https://www.tcpdump.org/) mostly).
+- This module will explore just a few of these ([Wireshark](https://www.wireshark.org/) and [tcpdump](https://www.tcpdump.org/) mostly).
 Keep in mind these tools are not strictly geared for admins.
 Many of these can be used for malicious reasons as well.

-#### Common Traffic Analysis Tools
+- #### Common Traffic Analysis Tools

 | **Tool** | **Description** |
 | --- | --- |